 - Applicants are to copy and paste the Budget Table into a separate document. - Report amounts in whole dollars only.
 Please double-check all math. - Applicants are not required to request funds for every line item in the BSCC Budget.
-If you are not requesting funds for a certain line item, simply list \$0. - All applicants must contribute a 25 percent (25%) match of the funds awarded to the recipient (cash or in-kind) is required. - It is not necessary to align grant dollars with match dollars in the same line item, as long as the combined total of Columns B and C equals 25% of the total of Column A.
+If you are not requesting funds for a certain line item, simply list \$0. - All applicants must contribute a 25 percent (25%) match of the funds awarded to the recipient (cash or in-kind) is required. - All applicants must allocate a minimum of 5 percent (5%) of total project budget to project evaluation. - It is not necessary to align grant dollars with match dollars in the same line item, as long as the combined total of Columns B and C equals 25% of the total of Column A.

-The federal formula used to calculate the match is:

-Award Amount divided by .75%; multiplied by .25%
+The federal formula used to calculate the match is: Award Amount divided by .75%; multiplied by .25%